info | Sidhe & Faery | Other types

 Place one at each entrance (for example by chalk on the pavement).
 If you can enlist friends so you're all doing them at the same time, so much the better.
 While doing so, focus on the idea that you are creating a kind of "net" or "vortex", so that everyone contained within the "enclosure" gets a little dose of glamour.

-- "Haunted" houses: If you decorate your house/yard for the delight of trick-or-treaters on Halloween, iInstead of doing the "haunted" kind of theme (although, given the month theme of Death, it could probably be suitably adapted - the Shadow-lands?), how about doing an Enchanted Grove?
+- "Haunted" houses: If you decorate your house/yard for the delight of trick-or-treaters on Halloween, instead of doing the "haunted" kind of theme, how about doing an Enchanted Grove?
 Or a Many-Coloured Plain?
 Or the Unseelie Queen's Court?
+(Or, keeping with the theme of Death, the "haunted" idea can be adapted: the Shadow-lands?)

 Sport fishing is a fundamentally cruel activity, so don't patronise tackle stores for this bomb!